When is Venom 2 released in cinemas? Cast, trailer and release date

 The June date was originally earmarked for Robert Pattinson’s The Batman (from rival studio Warner Bros) which has now moved to 1st October 2021.

-The film reportedly started filming on 18th November 2019 at Warner Bros.
+Venom: Let There Be Carnage started filming on 18th November 2019 at Warner Bros.
 Studios Leavesden in Watford, England, and concluded before the global shutdown of film production in Spring 2020.
-However, postproduction was still slightly delayed by the coronavirus pandemic, including some key reshoots, so it’s unclear how long fans will need to wait before the finished film is released.

-Michelle Williams has also confirmed she’ll be reprising her role of Anne Weying.
-“I’m in,” she told Yahoo!, noting that she’d like to spend more time as She-Venom in the sequel.
+Michelle Williams has also confirmed she’ll be reprising her role of Anne Weying and has told Yahoo! that she’d like to spend more time as She-Venom in the sequel.

-“I hope I get equal time that way — I can say that!” she said

-“I’m in a little fraction of this movie, but I’ll be in the next one, you know?” he told Collider in May 2018.
+Woody Harrelson, who had a memorable cameo as serial killer Cletus Kasady in Venom’s post-credits scene, will also be back for the sequel.

-The sequel’s cinematographer Robert Richardson also appeared to confirm Harrelson’s involvement in a later interview.
-“You have a remarkable central character with Venom, but now you’ve got Woody Harrelson, who’s going to obviously make his own little entrance here,” he said.
+The sequel’s cinematographer Robert Richardson confirmed Harrelson’s involvement in an interview with Collider: “You have a remarkable central character with Venom, but now you’ve got Woody Harrelson, who’s going to obviously make his own little entrance here.”

-James Bond star Naomie Harris has also been tipped for a part in the Venom sequel, playing sound-powered comic-book villain (and Carnage sidekick) Shriek, though at the moment her role is not confirmed.
+Continuing the high caliber of acting talent in these movies, James Bond star Naomie Harris has also bagged a role in the Venom sequel, playing sound-powered villain Shriek, who often acts as a deadly sidekick to Carnage.

 With the first film’s director Ruben Fleischer busy making the Zombieland sequel, actor-turned-director Andy Serkis has been drafted in as his replacement, reportedly beating Rise of the Planet of the Apes’ Rupert Wyatt and Bumblebee’s Travis Knight to the top job.